Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: Introduction

 The goal of our study is to develop a machine-learning-based SSI retrieval model that enables accurate generalizable SSI estimates across all of Europe and North Africa at low retrieval latency time.
 We aim to go beyond previous work by providing an accurate data-driven satellite retrieval of instantaneous SSI that can generalize to unseen locations beyond the training set region.
 Our study provides the first machine learning satellite retrieval of instantaneous SSI, to our knowledge.
 Instantaneous SSI estimates are highly relevant for estimating and forecasting SSI at intra-hour and intra-day time scales.
 We achieve improved generalizability by emulating a radiative-transfer-based SSI retrieval algorithm and fine-tuning it on ground station measurements.
 SSI retrieval emulation involves the application of SSI fields, in our case from Heliosat, as target variables in the emulator training.
 Emulation is also commonly referred to as surrogate modelling.

 The structure of this paper is outlined as follows.
-Section \ref{sec:previouswork} reviews existing SSI retrieval methods.
+Section \ref{sec:previouswork} reviews existing SSI retrieval methods and concludes with the novelty of this paper.
 Section \ref{sec:data} introduces the datasets utilized in this study.
 The deep learning SSI retrieval and its development are detailed in section \ref{sec:retrievalmodel}.
 Results of this study are discussed in section \ref{sec:results} and conclusions are provided in section \ref{sec:conclusion}.